Treating back pain begins with the right diagnosis

-Once we have diagnosed the type and cause of your back pain, we will tailor a comprehensive treatment program for you consisting of a combination of massage, joint mobilisation techniques and gentle stretching exercises to get you back on your feet and help you manage your condition on an ongoing basis.
+Once we have diagnosed the type and cause of your back pain, we will tailor a comprehensive treatment program for you consisting of a combination of massage, full body massage if required, joint mobilisation techniques and gentle stretching exercises to get you back on your feet and help you manage your condition on an ongoing basis.

-Did you know 8 in 10 people in Australia will suffer from back pain at some point in their lives?
+Anyone could suffer from back pain at some point in their lives

 You may experience: